harishkumar2k4/VoxPedia/README.md

 - Observations: I found that while the wikipedia library is efficient, passing specific search queries (e.g., "Python programming language") significantly improves the quality of the retrieved text compared to broad terms.

 - Challenges: The primary challenge was handling DisambiguationErrors.
 I implemented a nested try-except block to catch these errors and automatically proceed with the first suggested option to ensure the pipeline remains autonomous and doesn't crash on broad queries.

+# Task 2: Creating a Vector Database

+This module converts the raw text collected in Task 1 into a searchable vector database using LangChain and FAISS.

+## Chunking Strategy
+- Chunk Size: I used 1000 characters.
+This size is large enough to capture meaningful context (roughly 1-2 paragraphs) while staying within the token limits of most embedding models.

+- Overlapping: I used an overlap of 200 characters.

+    -Justification: Overlapping chunks ensure that semantic information is not lost if a key concept or sentence is split across two chunks.
+It provides "contextual glue" that helps the retrieval process find relevant snippets even if the query matches the boundary of a chunk.

+## Vector Database Choice: FAISS
+- Why FAISS?
+I chose FAISS (Facebook AI Similarity Search) as the vector store.

+-Benefits:
+    * Performance: Extremely fast similarity search for dense vectors.

+    * Local Storage: It is an open-source library that runs entirely on the local machine, requiring no cloud setup or API costs.

+- Drawbacks:

+    * Persistence: Unlike managed databases (like Pinecone), it is an in-memory store.
+While it can be saved to disk, it doesn't offer built-in cloud synchronization or advanced metadata filtering out of the box.